hornos/flock/README.md

     cmonkey  - Inventory aware Cloud Monkey CLI

 #### Customize for production
 Flock playbooks are never general.
-You might have to make customized playbook trees for production systems.
+You should create customized playbook trees for production systems.
 Please keep the flock tree intact and create a new directory for your needs.
-Since flock commands are realtive you can use any directory.
+Since flock commands are realtive you can use any directory, eg. name system directories according to the domain name.

-## Network Install
+## Prepare Network Install
-### Prepare Syslinux
+### Install Syslinux
-Download [syslinux 4.X](https://www.kernel.org/pub/linux/utils/boot/syslinux/) and the following files to `space/boot`:
+Download [syslinux 4.X](https://www.kernel.org/pub/linux/utils/boot/syslinux/) and copy the following files to `space/boot`:

     core/pxelinux.0
     com32/mboot/mboot.c32